University of California Health

 Academic Health Sciences

-The University of California operates the largest health sciences instructional program in the nation, enrolling approximately 15,000 health sciences students/trainees across 18 schools on seven campuses.
+The University of California operates the largest health sciences instructional program in the nation, enrolling approximately 15,000 health sciences students and trainees across 20 schools on seven campuses.
 These include schools of dentistry, medicine, nursing, optometry, pharmacy, public health, and veterinary medicine.
-Our 19th school - the School of Public Health at UC San Diego - was approved by the Regents in September 2019.

-Within UC Health, the Academic Health Sciences function provides leadership, strategic direction, policy guidance and advocacy to advance the health sciences goals at individual campuses as well as the overall system.
+Within University of California Health (UCH), the Academic Health Sciences function provides leadership, strategic direction, policy guidance and advocacy to advance the health sciences goals at individual campuses as well as the overall system.
 The unit works closely with leadership in the Office of the President (OP) and campus health leaders (deans, chief executive officers, chief medical and nursing officers, senior faculty members and others) on a complex range of issues and priorities.

 The Responsibilities of Academic Health Sciences include: